This is part of the ANKN Logo

 Bilingual Education

 Navajo Indian Controlled Schools Position Paper (1987).
 This position paper was never published yet it contained excellent documentation of the pressures the House Appropriations Committee was putting on the Indian controlled schools.
 This Committee was using achievement tests to measure the education programs of the schools.
-This same design is being used today, 2002, in the three states (Arizona, New Mexico and Utah) which have education reform achievement test assessment reform programs.
-An interesting document attached to the Navajo Position Paper narrative were memos which established an official “Achievement Test Policy.”
-A memo by Dr. Kenneth Ross clearly references congressional committees as the motivation for the BIA Achievement Test policy.
-The culmination of this activity was a January 23, 1987 memo from the “Deputy to the Assistant Secretary/Director – Indian Affairs (Indian Education Programs.)
+This same design is being used.
+Attachments to the Navajo Position Paper narrative were memos which established an official “Achievement Test Policy.”
+A memo by Dr. Kenneth Ross clearly referenced congressional committees as the motivation for the BIA Achievement Test policy.
+The culmination of this activity was a January 23, 1987 memo from the “Deputy to the Assistant Secretary/Director - Indian Affairs (Indian Education Programs.)
 The first paragraph of the memo stated:

 All Bureau of Indian Affairs funded schools, including contract schools, shall administer either the CTBS-U/V or the CAT-E/F. The Agency Superintendents for Education/Area Education Programs Administrators will schedule and direct this for the schools under their jurisdiction.

 This is a long and detailed memo which assigns the Office of Indian Education Programs (OIEP) responsibility for “collection, aggregation, and dissemination of Bureau-wide test information.”
-After researching to locate documentation related to this task it is highly probable that it was never performed by the OIEP.
+After researching to locate documentation related to this task it is highly probable that it was never carried out by the OIEP.

 Fortune found that about all of Eastern Navajos claims, i.e. that retaining students was a motivator for increased achievement, were fallacious.
 The Navajo Position paper also discovered that Eastern Navajo’s outstanding teacher handed out to students actual pages of the tests and taught the children correct answers just prior to administration of the CTBS.
 It is interesting that neither the Congress or the BIA bothered to investigate their rich historical heritage of the use of standardized tests and their basic cultural unfairness.
 Ignorance ruled the day, as it does today.